istio/istio.io/_docs/concepts/security/mutual-tls.md

 Istio 0.2 supports services running on both Kubernetes pods and VM/bare-metal machines.
 We use different key provisioning mechanisms for each scenario.

 For services running on Kubernetes pods, the per-cluster Citadel (acting as Certificate Authority) automates the key & certificate management process.
-It mainly performs four critical operations :
+It mainly performs four critical operations:

 * Generate a [SPIFFE](https://spiffe.github.io/docs/svid) key and certificate pair for each service account